-Roughly 14 percent of American adults are already consuming CBD, mostly in tincture formats.
+Roughly 14% of American adults are already consuming CBD, mostly in tincture formats.
 But what most consumers don’t realize is that with CBD, a lot of manufacturers are breaking the traditional “one serving, one dose” paradigm in a rush to cram as much THC as possible in every serving.

-As Caliper Foods CEO Justin Singer told TraceGains CEO Gary Nowacki on a recent episode of CtoC, “Think about a can of Diet Coke.
+As Caliper Foods CEO Justin Singer told TraceGains CEO Gary Nowacki on a recent episode of his CtoC podcast series, “Think about a can of Diet Coke.
 That’s a serving of caffeine and a serving of Diet Coke.
-It’d be very strange if you put 100 Diet Cokes’ worth of servings into a single can.
+It’d be bizarre if you put 100 Diet Cokes’ worth of servings into a single can.
 You would lose the ability to understand what you were getting into.”

-Caliper Foods is a CBD solutions company for both consumers and manufacturers based in Commerce City, Colorado, and is exploring ways to address servings and managing ingredients in a new CBD world.
+Caliper Foods is a CBD solutions company for both consumers and manufacturers based in Commerce City, Colorado.
+The company is exploring ways to address servings and managing ingredients in a new CBD world.

 “My grandmother asked me for a pot brownie, and she was 92 at that point, and diabetic,” Singer explained.
 “She wasn’t interested in getting stoned.
-She just wanted to feel better and the 100 milligrams [of THC] was going to make her feel better, but [the brownie] was going to make her feel tremendously worse.
-And she was terrified of this anyway as a woman who'd never consumed drugs in her life.”
+She wanted to feel better, and the 100 milligrams of THC was going to make her feel better, but the brownie was going to make her sick.
+And she was also terrified as a woman who'd never consumed drugs in her life.”

-As a result, Singer, and the researchers at Caliper Foods, started thinking about how they could better position THC — especially in micro doses—as a functional ingredient for people like her.
-In working through that, the research kept leading them back to teas.
+As a result, Singer, and the researchers at Caliper Foods, started thinking about how they could better position THC — especially in microdoses —as a functional ingredient for people like his grandmother.
+In working through that, the research kept leading them back to tea.

 “We felt it was a great value proposition for her: something she felt comfortable consuming already,” Singer reasoned.
-“It was something safe, with similar brand characteristics to cannabis in the first place.
-It was natural, it was ritualistic, and it was organic, but it didn’t require someone to self-identify as a drug user, and it was healthy.”
+“It also had similar characteristics to cannabis, it was natural, it was ritualistic, and it was organic, and it didn’t require someone to self-identify as a drug user, and it was healthy.”

-“So, if you dissolve it in butter—just like everybody is doing in college dorm rooms across the country for the last 50 years—you can create your own pot brownie and it doesn’t require a large food infrastructure,” Singer said.
-“But if you’re going to get it into a healthy format, you really have to start thinking about how you get this into a water-soluble matrix so it can go into water-based foods with much lower caloric content.”
+“So, if you dissolve it in butter—just like everybody is doing in college dorm rooms across the country for the last 50 years—you can create a pot brownie, and it doesn’t require a large food infrastructure,” Singer “But if you’re going to get it into a healthy format, you have to start thinking about how you get it into a water-soluble matrix so it can go into water-based foods with much lower caloric content.”

 “We try to remind people all the time this is a decent industry that's lacking the infrastructure they’re used to in food,” he said.
-“And it’s really important to pay attention to how it’s being built and to get it built up carefully and in a way that can scale as people start getting into it.”
+“And it’s essential to pay attention to how we built it to scale.”

 CBD as an Ingredient